 Creating a buffer account can help you cover expenses when you don’t have as much money coming in.

 You might want to start with the goal of saving three months’ worth of expenses.
-But, if your income is often irregular, you might set a goal of saving six months’ worth of expenses – though it might take a while to get there, rest assured that any little bit helps.
+But if your income is often irregular, you might set a goal of saving six months’ worth of expenses.

-Because whatever savings you have can be a buffer when you have less work.
+Though it might take a while to get you there, rest assured that any little bit helps, because whatever savings you have can be a buffer when you have less work.

-[Visual title: Track your spending
+[Visual title: Track your spending]

 First, make sure you know how much you need to cover your basic needs each month.
 You can think of this as your baseline.
-Then, keep track of your spending.
+Then keep track of your spending.

 A lot of these tools might also offer alerts that will help you know if you’ve reached certain spending limits, or if your bank account is getting low.

-[Visual title: Plan for your taxes
+[Visual title: Plan for your taxes]

 If your employers or clients don’t withhold taxes on your paycheck, or if they don’t withhold enough, you’ll be responsible for paying some or all of your own taxes.

 Waiting to pay at the end of the year can result in penalties, in addition to a big tax payment.

 The IRS offers an estimated tax worksheet that can help you figure out what you’ll need to pay each quarter.